Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/1. Simple Storage/simpleStorage.md

 </details>

 **5. Why can't the storage location be used for new variables inside a function in Solidity?**
-Because storage variables are meant to persist between function calls and are only declared at the contract level.
+* *a) Because storage variables are meant to persist between function calls and are only declared at the contract level.*
-Because storage variables can only be used for external function parameters.
+* *b) Because storage variables can only be used for external function parameters.*
-Because storage variables are reserved for constants only.
+* *c) Because storage variables are reserved for constants only.*
-Because storage variables are automatically initialized to zero.
+* *d) Because storage variables are automatically initialized to zero.*

 <details>
   <summary>Click to reveal answer</summary>